About Azure Migrate

 - Migrate with high confidence: Visualize dependencies of on-premises machines to create groups of machines that you will assess and migrate together.

-- Currently, you can only assess on-premises VMware virtual machines (VMs) for migration to Azure VMs.
-The VMware VMs must be managed by vCenter Server (version 5.5, 6.0, or 6.5)
+You can only assess on-premises VMware virtual machines (VMs) for migration to Azure VMs.
+The VMware VMs must be managed by vCenter Server (version 5.5, 6.0, 6.5 or 6.7).

 What do I need to pay for?